StormbotTCL/Stormbot7/sb7_readme.txt

-Dave Hansen (xone@bothouse.org) and Mai Mizuno (domino@bothouse.org) wrote this script, with contributions by: Justin Hammond, Dave Klein, & Dustin Shea.
+Dave Hansen (xone@bothouse.org) and Mai Mizuno (domino@bothouse.org) wrote this script, with contributions by: Justin Hammond, Dave Klein, & Dustin Lennon.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy everyone a beer (and Mai a vanilla creme soda or strawberry soda) in return.